Our top sights, highlights and exclusive tips

 Kawarau Bungy Center Queenstown – AJ Hackett Bungy New Zealand

 While on a Queenstown vacation, check out this lightning bolt-shaped lake that’s filled with some of the world’s cleanest water—and has a particularly distinct tidal system which sees the water levels rise and fall by about 4 inches every 25 minutes.
 There are numerous ways to enjoy the lake, from taking yourself around on a kayak, cruising the lake in a restored steamship, or slicing through the lake on a jet boat.

 An easy five-minute walk from downtown Queenstown, the Skyline gondola awaits to sweep visitors up to the top of Bob’s Peak.
 Treat yourself to lunch or dinner as you sit high above Queenstown soaking up the mythical vistas.
 From mountain biking and special luge carting for adrenaline seekers, to mild nature hikes and stargazing tours, Bob’s Peak has it all.

 Formed by glacial activity over 25,000 years ago, Skipper’s Canyon is considered the richest gold bearing canyon in the world.
-This area was the epicenter of New Zealand’s gold rush in the 19th century: a tour by bus or jet boat—or both—of this immensely fascinating geological formation is a must for those in Queenstown.
+This area was the epicenter of New Zealand’s gold rush in the 19th century: a tour by bus or jet boat—or both—of this immensely fascinating geological formation is a must for those on vacation in Queenstown.